 Antibiotics are given to kill the bacteria, but which antibiotics should be chosen?
 We need something that will penetrate into the pus and mucus (which many antibiotics cannot do).
 Often a “four quadrant” approach is used that covers bacteria classified as Gram negative and Gram positive as well as those classified as aerobic and anaerobic.
 This typically involves two antibiotics used in combination to synergize one another and covers almost every possible bacterial organism.

 Alternatively, the lungs may be cultured via a procedure called a tracheal wash.
 This process involves light sedation which the patient must be stable enough to withstand.
 Sample fluid from deep in the lung can be retrieved for culture.
 A culture identifies the organism and provides a list of antibiotics that can kill it.
+If possible, it is best to obtain a culture as a surprising number of resistant bacteria are in the environment and we not only want to confirm our antibiotic choice is appropriate but we do not want to needless encourage further development of resistant bacteria.

 If the patient is sick enough for hospitalization, antibiotics are typically given as injections so as to maximize absorption into the body.